PatrickFavret/odin-recipes/README.md

 # odin-recipes

-basic recipe website to practice HTML basics
+Basic recipe website to practice HTML fundamentals.

+After completing this project I should have proven that I understand the principles behind HTML elements, structure of websites, etc.